timbru31/PickupArrows/README.md

 * WorldGuard support.
 Black or whitelist regions, where the plugin should be active!
 * Support for normal, fire, spectral or tipped arrows

+Third party features, all of them can be disabled

+* bStats for usage statistics

 ## License
 This plugin is released under the
 *Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)* license.